LeadPipeSoftware/LeadPipe.RabbitHole/docs/source/user_guide.rst

 You can specify a JSON file with a single message, a JSON file containing an array of multiple messages, or a folder containing JSON files.

-SHUTTLE: Get messages from a queue and put them on another queue
+Shuttle
 ----------------------------------------------------------------

+Get messages from a queue and put them on another queue.

 Need to move messages from one queue to another?
 The shuttle command has you covered.